Demographics of Northern Ireland: Religion

 For the first century that Northern Ireland existed, the majority or plurality of its population identified with Protestantism, and with its founding, the region was intended to have a permanent Protestant majority.
 With the 2021 census, Catholics outnumbered Protestants for the first time.
-The following table shows the religion stated by respondents to the 2001, 2011 and 2021 censuses.
+Reliable religion statistics are not available for 1971 or 1981 because boycott campaigns against the census during the Troubles resulted in high rates of non-response to the religion question.